Thank you for your interest in Woodlea.

 Street widths have been pre-planned to have a hierarchy of roads based on traffic volumes and connectivity within the estate.
 There are no cul de sacs planned and all streets are in accordance with council requirements.

 Will my builder hit rock?

-The builder is attune to the geological conditions on the site and will plan accordingly to ensure minimisation of delays, if any, to the construction of your home.
+An experienced and reputable Builder should be well aware of the geological conditions on the site and should plan accordingly to ensure minimisation of delays, if any, to the construction of your home.